-Campbell County Department of Housing is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Campbell County Department of Housing is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of May 27th, 2022, Campbell County Department of Housing has 1 waiting lists that are open now or opening soon.

 More information about Campbell County Department of Housing can be found on its website at http://www.campbellcountyky.org/index.php/home/services/section-8-housing.